rheslip/Pico-Sequencer/README.md

 * Ratchet sequencer - you can add ratchets (repeats) to any step by adjusting the vertical bar for that step with its encoder.
 Ratchets range from no repeats (default) to 4 repeats.
 Ratcheting works by subdividing the gate period by the number of ratchets on that step.
 This does not currently work with tied steps however.
 Ratchet clock rate is also set in the associated menu.
 Note that the clock rate affects the rate at which the ratchet sequencer advances, not the rate of ratcheting.

+* Modulation sequencer - Sends CC messages to the host which can be used to modulate synth filter cutoff etc. Modulation (CC value) is displayed as vertical bars with values from 0-127.
+CC messages are only sent when values change to minimize MIDI traffic.
+Modulation clock rate, CC number and MIDI channel is set in the associated menu.

 The Start/Stop button is used to start and stop the sequencer.
 Holding the Shift button and pressing Start/Stop will reset all sequencers back to the first step and synchronize their clocks.

 Graphical UI

 The current sequencer is drawn on the display as a piano roll for notes and offsets or as a series of bars for the other sequencers.
-Rotating the menu encoder scrolls through the six sequencer displays.
+Rotating the menu encoder scrolls through the seven sequencer displays.
 Press and rotate the menu encoder to switch tracks.

 Pressing the Shift button will bring up a text menu of the parameters (clock rates etc) for the sequencer that is currently on the screen.
 Encoders 11,12,13 and 14 are used to change the four values which are arranged left to right.